past5/past5.github.io/_posts/2015-01-12-consultant-strategy-project-success.md

 self-employed project lead could relatively quickly evaluate these changes and make an appropriate decision without having to wait for an approval from senior management, while enhancing their relationship with the customer.

-Finally, businesses employing smaller, expert-based teams also have an advantage because less communication channels exist between team members.
+In the previous article, I implied that larger projects are done by larger teams.
+This is not always true.
+Quite often, a large project can be achieved with a relatively small team, given that the team consists of industry experts.
+Businesses employing smaller, expert-based teams also have an advantage because less communication channels exist between team members.
 Less channels means simpler and more complete control of all project communication.
 Smaller size of the team also helps the integrity of the original message and reduces the risk of "broken telephone".
 Thus, the smaller team implies simpler and more flexible communication planning.